cortexrd/Knack-Toolkit-Library/README.md

 ### Adding flags to the tables header text to trigger special behavior

-In the Builder, when you edit a table view, you can these flags at the end of your header text to trigger special behavior:
+In the Builder, when you edit a table view, you can add these flags at the end of your header text to trigger special behavior:

 -   **\_HIDE**: To hide the column.
 The columns are only hidden and still exists in DOM.
 The visibility is reversible (hide/show) on the